Visit the Knowitall blog for helpful information on using Knowitall all through the month!

 Celebrate United Nations Day with these resources from Periscope!

-On October 25, 1881 Pablo Picasso.
-He is said to set the tone for all modern art in the 20th century.
+On October 25, 1881, Pablo Picasso was born.
+He is said to have set the tone for all modern art in the 20th century.
 (Artopia)

-Make a Difference Day - A day dedicated to making a difference in someone else' life.
+Make a Difference Day - A day dedicated to making a difference in someone else's life.
 Check our Career Education page to see the various ways you can make a difference!

 Halloween - Explore ghosts, legends and lore from South Carolina's past in our Ghosts & Legends of South Carolina series!